-DCA's ambition is to support one to two full organisational development processes (globally) during the next couple of years - meaning DCA will fund an organisational assessment and also fund the long-term organisational development plan afterwards.
-DCA will facilitate that such a plan is coordinated and co-funded with other sisters/donors - and hereunder - learn from the Capacity Development Initiative in ACT International.
+DCA's ambition is to increasingly support the partners' OA and OD processes both with funds an organisational assessment and the long-term organisational development plan afterwards.
+DCA will facilitate that such a plan is coordinated and co-funded with sister organisations and other donors to the partner.